NirGutt/Four-Subpopulations-of-Binary-Black-Hole-Mergers/code/analysis/readme.md

 - the prior file;
 - the sampler and sampler settings;

-An example INI file is provided under `code/analysis/config/`.
-However, it will need to be adapted to the specific model and analysis configuration.
+Examples of INI files are provided under `code/analysis/config/`.
+However, it will need to be adapted to the specific path used.

 The model implementation is stored under `code/analysis/models/` and is passed to `gwpopulation_pipe` through the `source-files` configuration option.